espinr/activioty/README.md

-# ActivIoTy
+# Activ-IoTy

 Automatic sports timekeeping + low cost IoT technologies

-ActivIoTy is a project, part of the **[Eclipse Open IoT Challenge 4.0](https://iot.eclipse.org/open-iot-challenge/)** aiming at enhancing sports timekeeping systems accurately, through IoT low-cost devices.
+Activ-IoTy is a project, part of the **[Eclipse Open IoT Challenge 4.0](https://iot.eclipse.org/open-iot-challenge/)** aiming at enhancing sports timekeeping systems accurately, through IoT low-cost devices.
 ActivIoTy is an open set of tools for racing competitions (i.e., running, cycling, skating, and others) that provides easy-to-use tools for efficient timekeeping adapted to the nature of each race.
 ActivIoTy’s design is centered on rapid prototyping, open source, and standards.

-## ActivIoTy at a glance
+## Activ-IoTy at a glance

-![ActivIoTy Infographic][infographic]
+![Activ-IoTy Infographic][infographic]

 * **Open timekeeping**: Running, cycling, skating… are sports where reliable timekeeping is crucial.
 Current solutions are proprietary and not interoperable.
 ActivIoTy is a platform that enables efficient sports timekeeping based on open standards.
 * **Low cost**: ActivIoTy design is focused on low-cost devices.
 The system is modular and supports light-performance systems (e.g., Arduino, Raspberry Pi,…).
 Flexibility and scalability is a must, so it will enable integration with other external timekeeping and competition management systems.